BanaBatshon/Chatty-App/README.md

 !["Screenshot of messages area"](https://github.com/BanaBatshon/Chatty-App/blob/master/Imgs/MsgsArea.png)

 ### Getting Started

-Clone the boilerplate and create your own git repo.

-1. git clone git@github.com:lighthouse-labs/react-simple-boilerplate.git
+1. git clone git@github.com:BanaBatshon/Chatty-App.git
-2. cd react-simple-boilerplate
+2. cd into `/boilerPlate`
-3. git remote rm origin
-4. git remote add origin [YOUR NEW REPOSITORY]
-5. Manually update your package.json file

-Install the dependencies and start the server.
+3. Install the dependencies: `npm install`

-1. npm install
-2. npm start
+4. start the server by running `npm start`
+5. open another terminal window
+6. cd into `/boilerPlate/chatty_server`

-start the websocket server in another terminal widnow.
+7. start the web socket server by running `npm start`

-1. npm start => listening on port 3001

-Finally open http://localhost:3000 on two or more different tabs to be able to chat between two or more users
+8. open http://localhost:3000 on two or more different tabs to be able to chat between two or more users

-### Static Files

-You can store static files like images, fonts, etc in the `build` folder.

-For example, if you copy a file called my_image.png into the build folder you can access it using `http://localhost:3000/build/my_image.png`.

-### Linting

-This boilerplate project includes React ESLint configuration.

-1. npm run lint

 ### Dependencies